 It was an intentionally elaborate and showy building, and became famous almost immediately.
 It was, however, not universally loved.
 August Welby Pugin, a proponent of Gothic architecture, called it a “glass-monster” and even told Paxton “You had better keep to building greenhouses, and I will keep to my churches and cathedrals”(Harrison).
 Thomas Carlyle called it a “big glass soap bubble”, and John Ruskin a “conservatory”.”

 Although it was originally intended only as a temporary structure, in 1854, after the close of the exhibition, the palace was moved to a permanent location at Sydenham in southeast London, where it was surrounded by elaborate gardens and became home to an eclectic assortment of attractions intended to draw back the crowds.
 Two new 280-foot-tall water towers designed by Isambard Kingdom Brunel powered fountains that launched jets of water 120 feet in the air.
-The Dinosaur Court sculpture garden showed off recently discovered prehistoric beasts was added on the grounds, now a protected landmark still visible today.
+The Dinosaur Court sculpture garden showing off recently discovered prehistoric beasts was added on the grounds, now a protected landmark still visible today.

 In 1866, the first of several fires struck, destroying the north transept.
 A gigantic aquarium opened in place of the lost transept in 1871, the largest in the world, hosting over 300 species and requiring 120,000 gallons of saltwater pumped in from Brighton.
 In the 1890s, the fish were replaced with monkeys.
 Festivals and cricket matches were held on the grounds, along with roller coasters and hot air balloon rides.